Self-adjoint local boundary problems on compact surfaces. I. Spectral flow: Introduction

 \upskip \sub{The spectral flow for unbounded operators.} A closed linear operator $A$ on a Hilbert space $H$ is a (not necessarily bounded) linear operator acting from a linear subspace $\dom(A)\subset H$ to $H$ such that its graph is closed in $H\oplus H$.
 The natural topology on the space of closed operators on $H$ is the so-called graph topology induced by the metric $\delta\br{A_1, A_2} = \norm{P_1-P_2}$, where $P_i$ denotes the orthogonal projection of $H\oplus H$ onto the graph of $A_i$.

 The space $\FR\sa(H)$ of regular (that is, closed and densely defined) Fredholm self-adjoint operators on $H$ equipped with the graph topology is path-connected, and its fundamental group is isomorphic to $\Z$.
-This isomorphism is given by the 1-cocycle on $\FR\sa(H)$ called the spectral flow, which counts with signs the number of eigenvalues passing through zero from the start of the path to its end (the eigenvalues passing from negative values to positive one are counted with a plus sign, and the eigenvalues passing in the other direction are counted with a minus sign).
+This isomorphism is given by the 1-cocycle on $\FR\sa(H)$ called the spectral flow.
+Roughly speaking, the spectral flow counts with signs the number of eigenvalues passing through zero from the start of the path to its end (the eigenvalues passing from negative values to positive one are counted with a plus sign, and the eigenvalues passing in the other direction are counted with a minus sign).
+See \cite{BLP-04} for a rigorous definition.

 \sub{Local boundary value problems on a compact manifold.} Let $M$ be a smooth compact Riemannian manifold with non-empty boundary $\pM$, and let $E$ be a Hermitian vector bundle over $M$.
 Denote by $\EY$ the restriction of $E$ to $\pM$.
 Let $A$ be a first order formally self-adjoint elliptic differential operator acting on sections of $E$.
-We consider only local, or classical, boundary conditions for $A$, which are defined by smooth subbundles of $\EY$ (in particular, boundary conditions defined by general pseudo-differential operators are not allowed).
-A smooth subbundle $L$ of $\EY$ defines the unbounded operator $A_L$ on $L^2(E)$ with the domain
+We consider only local, or classical, boundary conditions for $A$, which are defined by smooth subbundles of $\EY$ (in particular, boundary conditions defined by spectral projections are not allowed).
+A smooth subbundle $L$ of $\EY$ defines the unbounded operator $A_L$ on the space $L^2(E)$ of square-integrable sections of $E$; its domain is

 where $H^1(E)$ denotes the first order Sobolev space of sections of $E$.
+(More precisely, the boundary condition above means that the boundary trace of $u$ is an element of $H^{1/2}(L)$, see explanation in Section \ref{sec:bound_pr}.)